Travel Cuba in Style - Yachting!

 *Transfers back to Havana (3 hours) can also be arranged.

-Fly from the USA to Havana by mid-morning.
 Our first stop on the Cuba yacht tour is at Cuba’s most renowned environmental education and research center where we meet our first guest-lecturer.
 We are introduced to the area where we will be traveling by yacht, and learn about Cuba’s national preservation system of natural areas and particularly, marine conservation areas.
 In addition, we learn about joint Cuba-US marine research projects that have been going on many years.

 After lunch we have an information and intriguing walking tour of old Havana.
 Mostly a pedestrian area due to the narrow streets, dozens of colonial buildings tell tales of swashbuckling invaders and eager colonists seeking to both sow and reap the island’s many rewards.
 We visit the classic Plaza de la Catedral, charming and oozing-with-history Plaza de Armas, serenely beautiful Plaza de San Francisco and the carefully-restored Plaza Vieja.
 Our local guide spins yarns and intriguing facts to bring to life these historic, yet relevant places that anchor the city.

 Later in the afternoon we check into our hotel and then head for dinner at one of the city’s finer paladars (private restaurants) where you enjoy a Cuban feast.
 After dinner, those with energy may wish to enjoy some of Havana’s lively music scene, perhaps with a visit to the ultra-hip Fabrique de Artes Cubana, or a jazz or salsa club.

 Research Center, Art Project, Museum of the Revolution